intel-retail/automated-vending/docs_src/index.md

 The following items are required to build the Automated Checkout Reference Design.
 You will need additional hardware and software when you are ready to build your own solution.

-- **An inferencing solution that integrates with an MQTT broker.** Intel provides a simulated inference that produces random inventory changes.
-See [MQTT](./automated-checkout-services/device_services.md#inference-mock) for information on this process.
+- **A deep learning model for CV inferencing.** Intel provides a reference inference service using openVINO that produces inventory changes based on preloaded images.
+See [cv inference service](./automated-checkout-services/device_services.md#cv-inference) for information on this process.
 - **A device that allows badging-in to the Automated Checkout.** Intel provides a card reader service that can be simulated or integrated with a physical USB device.
 See the [Card Reader](./automated-checkout-services/device_services.md#card-reader) device service page for information on this service.
 - **A controller device that locks the door to the Automated Checkout**, as well as providing readouts (such as a small text-based LCD screen) to display authorization state, items purchased, and other sensor readings.
 This could be an Arduino-powered circuit.
 Intel provides a display service that can run in a simulated mode or with a physical USB/serial interface.
 See the [Controller Board](./automated-checkout-services/device_services.md#controller-board) device service page for implementation details.